Welcome to LookChem.com Sign In|Join Free

 Uses

-1. 4-Acetylbutyric acid is used in the synthesis of selective indomethacin analogues for AKR1C3 inhibition in the treatment of castrate-resistant prostate cancer.
-It is also used to prepare PARP inhibitors for the treatment of cancer.
+5-Oxohexanoate is used as a key intermediate in the synthesis of selective indomethacin analogues for AKR1C3 inhibition in the treatment of castrate-resistant prostate cancer.
+It plays a crucial role in the development of novel therapeutic agents for cancer treatment.

 Synthesis Reference(s)